All Episodes

 The work behind it was by no means always so easy.

-But one of the things I say is this type of secrecy, especially coming from the military, in the case of Roswell, in the case of the underground installations, which are very real, by the way, and which are all over the country, does not inspire confidence.
+But one of the things I say is this type of secrecy, especially coming from the military, in the case of Roswell, in the case of the underground installations, which are very real, by the way, which are all over the country, does not inspire confidence.

-And in fact, I know from my studies in Latin American politics that it is just this climate of secrecy And more right after the news.
+And in fact, I know from my studies in Latin American politics that it is just this climate of secrecy and official arrogance which is often associated With a trend towards military rule.

-We'll come back to this question.
+We'll come back to this second.

-All right, good.
 We'll come back to it.
-Indeed, we will.

 And more right after the news.